zeromind-xyz/how-to-get-interviews/rules-of-the-game/job-hunting-is-selling.md

 Managing this entire job hunting process is tough...
 It helps to be organized so that you don't drop the ball

+(TODO: need an overview for the entire playbook here: give a one-liner for each and every chapter that's to come.
+By the end of this chapter, reader should know exactly what to expect for the entire book).

 ----